zimmermanjosh/se_project_aroundtheus/README.md

+# Sprint4 : final project

+This project includes
+- adding supporting logic to use 1/3 form fields
+- adding supporting logic to use 2/3 Editing your name and about me
+- adding supporting logic to 3/3.
+Rendering cards

-# Project 3: Around The U.S.
+# Project 4: Around The U.S.

 ### Overview